Cap-and-Invest offsets

 Tribal offset projects

-Offset projects on Tribal lands are developed in the same way as non-tribal projects: they must be listed with an approved offset-project registry, follow one of the four adopted offset protocols, and be verified by an approved third party.
+Offset projects on Tribal lands are developed in the same way as projects on non-tribal lands: they must be listed with an approved offset-project registry, follow one of our four adopted offset protocols, and be verified by an approved third party.

 We offer a Tribal Carbon Offset Assistance Grant program to help federally recognized Tribes in Washington assess the feasibility of a carbon offset project.